MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

 - The MFA requirement is enabled by a Conditional Access (CA) policy.
 - The whole web app setup contains two web services, the client web app and a middle-tier service app.
 - The client web app signs in the user and reads and displays the user's profile.
-- The middle-tier service app acquires an access token, then editsthe  profile on behalf of the user.
+- The middle-tier service app acquires an access token, then edits the profile on behalf of the user.

 ## Updatable properties